School of Communication and Media

 The Public Relations curriculum is comprised of 120 credits (3 cr. per course) and includes five areas of requirement:

-- Major Elective courses (15 credits) -- further development of major-related expertise
+- Major Elective courses (18 credits) — further development of interdisciplinary and major-related expertise

 In addition, students often pursue internships to acquire practical experience related to the major.